 Today, take a short drive of fewer than 30 minutes to the Katong / Joo Chiat.
 This is one of the region’s best-kept secrets where you will discover a world away from Singapore.

-Day Six: Tour National Museum Of Singapore & Unwind At Lush Gardens
+Day Six: Tour the National Museum Of Singapore & Unwind At Lush Gardens

 A Singapore holiday remains unfinished without visiting some of its incredible museums and amazing gardens.
 So, today, make your way to the following attractions: